Why Legal systems of record fail and why you desperately need one

 Firstly, let’s start with 'what do we want from a Legal System of Record?'.
 A bad, but basic answer is to be able to find a signed contract.
 A better answer is more a paraphrase of Google’s mission ‘to organise [Legal] information and make it searchable’.

 Contracts are the most information dense artefact in the enterprise.
-Yet no searchable ‘single version of the truth’ to store, report, create an audit trail or analytics from.
+Yet often there is no searchable platform to store 'single version of the truth', report, create an audit trail, or analytics from.
 Legal functions are missing out on their biggest opportunity to reposition themselves as a truly strategic function.

-This is not Matter Management, or Contract Management, or Knowledge Management.
+This is not your traditional Law Firm Matter Management, or Contract Management, or Knowledge Management.
 This is a whole new game.

 It is two-fold: